 Music is meaningful.
 It touches emotions, carries meanings that are beyond words and connects people.

 I’ve been educating myself in the healing power of sound and music since 2015.
-I’m currently in clinical music therapy training in Eino Roiha Institute and will receive my music therapist certification next year.
+I’m currently in clinical music therapy training in Eino Roiha Institute and will receive my music therapist certification at the end of 2021.
 I’ve already completed the basic academic studies in both music therapy and psychology in the universities of Jyväskylä and Helsinki, and am currently deepening my theoretical knowledge in the advanced courses in music therapy.

 I’ve received my sound healing training from certified sound therapist Merja Valve, and also completed several shorter courses in different healing instruments and therapeutic use of my own voice.
 I also have a lifetime of experience in music and have finished both the basic education in music and several advanced certification courses in classical piano in Helsinki Conservatory of Music.